michaelgrosner/tribeca/README.md

 You can always choose to not support further development of the bot by ctubio, just keep running some old commit and do not upgrade.

+The current payment is to support further development by ctubio to fix all bugs on the market you paying against (an alternative [Votes](#votes) system).

+To provide exclusivity to proefficient traders, once the bot is bug-free, the payment required may be increased x3.

 ### Donations

 nope, this project doesn't have maintenance costs. but you can donate to your favorite developer today! (or tomorrow!)